 To help us develop the draft District Plan, we will be asking you for your feedback at various stages over the review period.
 Once we have finalised the draft District Plan, we will then be formally consulting with the community in accordance with the requirements of the Resource Management Act 1991.
-This formal consultation is currently scheduled to start in early 2022.
+This formal consultation is currently scheduled to start in 2022.
 Follow the link to our consultation page for further information.

 The review process has many stages due to the legislative requirements but there are two overall key parts of the review: